RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 4. Select **MFI01V.MFIDEMO.BNKACC.dat** and click **Open**.
 5. Click **Finish**.

-    This adds the file to the Bankdemo project and also automatically opens it in the Rocket Data Files Tools utility.
+    This adds the file to the Bankdemo project and also automatically opens it in the Rocket Data File Tools utility.
 You can close the utility for now.

 6. Repeat steps 1 to 4 to add the `MFI01V.MFIDEMO.BNKACC.str` file to the project.